 Move slowly.
 Why are humans always in such a hurry?
-It’s clear that rushing around doesn’t mean we get things done any faster.
-That guy that peels out next to us at the light generally ends up right beside us at the next light.
+It’s clear that rushing around doesn’t necessarily mean we get things done any faster.
+We’re pretty good at wasting time.
+And that guy that peels out next to you at the light generally ends up right beside you at the next one.
 Multi-tasking and being “busy” have become our norms, but perhaps the manatees could teach us a thing or two about moseying.
 Moving slowly and deliberately seems to be their philosophy.
 It’s a reminder that we should be working smarter, not harder.

 Be friendly.
 Manatees have been called “gentle giants” for good reason.
 They epitomize warmheartedness and coexistence.
 They don’t get too excited if a neighbor happens to bump into or roll over them.
 They just bob along and go with the flow.